‘Ghooskhor Pandat’ Sparks Nationwide Protests; VHP Moves Legally, Calls for Cultural Sensitivity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What solutions are proposed to address concerns?
+What constructive solutions are proposed for resolving the controversy?